 Cost for credit courses taught through continuing education is \$50 per credit hour for tuition.
 In some cases a special fee will be assessed for supplemental course costs.
-Missouri Western State College students currently enrolled in nine or more hours will not be charged additional tuition for enrollment in continuing education credit courses.

 Non-Credit

 Non-credit course fees are based on making the courses self-sustaining.
 The break-even point for such courses is approximately twelve enrollments.